Updated: March 11, 2022 by Jennifer Munsell

-Read on to find out about the key differences between snake and turtle eggs.
+So read on to find out about the key differences between snake and turtle eggs.

 The main differences between snake eggs vs turtle eggs are:

-- Snake eggs are oval in shape, whereas turtle eggs are rounder.
+- Snake eggs are oval in shape

-Snake Eggs
+Snake Eggs Overview

-In fact, snakes’ eggs are so similar to one another that it is difficult to tell the species apart based only on the eggs, even for the experts!
-Let’s go over what most snake eggs look and feel like as well as where you’ll typically find them to make things a bit clearer.
+Snake eggs have very typical-looking oval-shaped eggs.
+Many snake eggs look so similar to one another that it is difficult to tell the species apart based only on the eggs, even for the experts!

 How Do Snake Eggs Look?